Your pour cost might look good on paper, but we don’t live in a perfect world.

 Although this is a specific itemized example, remember that our average pour cost of 16.67% is an average, meaning it probably wouldn’t work to price all our drinks exactly at 16.67%.
 To determine the best pour cost average per category, we have to incorporate how BevSpot Bar’s sales fall into different product categories.

-Also, keep in mind, just because the average industry loss is 20%, it doesn’t necessarily mean the same is true for your bar.
-If you want to get specific, you can calculate your bar’s personal product variance.
+Also, just because the average industry loss is 20%, it doesn’t mean the same is true for your bar; to get more specific, you can calculate your bar’s personal product variance.